phalcon-orphanage/docs/en/reference/dispatching.rst

 Internally and based on the config set, :doc:`Phalcon\Controller\Front <../api/Phalcon_Controller_Front>` performs the following steps for a request:

-- Checks if a request instance has been previously set, otherwise, instantiates a :doc:`Phalcon\Request <../api/Phalcon_Request>` object
+- Checks if a request instance has been previously set, otherwise, instantiates a :doc:`Phalcon\\Http\\Request <../api/Phalcon_Request>` object
-- Checks if a response instance has been previously set, otherwise, instantiates a :doc:`Phalcon\Response <../api/Phalcon_Response>` object
+- Checks if a response instance has been previously set, otherwise, instantiates a :doc:`Phalcon\\Response <../api/Phalcon_Response>` object
 - Checks if a dispatcher instance has been set, otherwise, instantiates a :doc:`Phalcon\Dispatcher <../api/Phalcon_Dispatcher>` object.
 This object receives the controllersDir option set by config.
 - Checks if a router instance has been set, otherwise, instantiates a :doc:`Phalcon\Router\Rewrite <../api/Phalcon_Router_Rewrite>` object.
 By default the router will handle the URI placed at $_GET['_url']
 - Starts the view component.
 This enables output buffering by calling internally the function ob_start